Band On The Run — the album that saved Paul McCartney.

 The album had to hit its early December release date; it was being pushed as the big Christmas release of the season.
 And boy-o-boy, was it BIG!
 “Gabby Hayes” BIG!!
 McCartney not only hit paydirt, he beat it like it owed him money.
 Band On The Run was the blockbuster he was looking for, both commercially and critically.
 Reviews were ginormously positive, and the album, while not an immediate success, slowly grew and grew on the back of the smash hits “Jet” (#7 in the US) and “Band On The Run” (#1), eventually going Triple Platinum in the US and winning the band a Grammy.
 Of course, winning a Grammy in the 70s was as difficult as joining the National Geographic Society, but I’m sure they were pleased as punch anyhow.

-I love this album.
-I think it’s McCartney’s best solo work, where he really sounds like he’s coming into his own as a solo artist.
-Gone is the noodling, the wasted tracks, the stupid filler, the overabundance of self-indulgence.
+What is undeniable is that Band on the Run truly sounds like an arrival.
+This is Paul McCartney truly coming into his own as a solo artist (even as a Wings record), with the full acceptance of his listening audience.
+Gone is the noodling, the wasted tracks, the meandering filler, the overabundance of self-indulgence.
 I don’t think the album is an absolute masterpiece, but the good songs are so damn great that it makes Band On The Run a classic album nonetheless.

 You probably couldn’t ask for a better 1-2 opener than the title track and “Jet”.
 As McCartney standards and AOR/classic rock staples for decades now, they still (to me) seem fresh and exciting.
 “Band On The Run” is certainly an odd song and really shouldn’t work.
 It’s composed of three different segments, each with a different tone, tempo, and feel, and yet it comes together perfectly.
 “Jet” is another winner, one of my favorite all-time songs, McCartney or otherwise.
 The lyrics make little-to-no sense, but this rock classic feels effortless, like it’s taking flight and soaring and bringing you along for the ride.